-Most study areas in the region reported low to average breeding activity and reproductive rates in 2022, and there appears to be a declining trend unlike the "every other" year pattern, or weatherinfluenced effect on spotted owl reproduction that had been historically observed.
+Most study areas in the region reported mixed breeding activity and reproductive rates in 2023, and there appears to be a declining trend unlike the "every other" year pattern, or weather-influenced effect on spotted owl reproduction that had been historically observed.
 It should also be noted that increases in spotted owl occupancy and reproduction on the Hoopa and Green Diamond study areas have been at least in part attributed to lethal barred owl removal from spotted owl territories.
-While 2022 results were down slightly from 2021 (0.53, 0.63 respectively), 2017 was the lowest rate for the last six years for HRC as the reproductive rate was 0.31, and along with the 2016 rate of 0.39, represents a similar trend of below average rates (for our study area) for the past six years along with 2013 rate of 0.28 that occurred in the last ten years.
+While 2023 results were down slightly from 2022 (0.45, 0.63 respectively), 2017 was the lowest rate for the last six years for HRC as the reproductive rate was 0.31, and along with the 2016 rate of 0.39, represents a similar trend of below average rates (for our study area) for the past six years along with 2013 rate of 0.28 that occurred in the last ten years.